 What is Xamarin Native?
 Platform features:

-Xamarin Native allows you to write so-called native applications, i.e., those intended for one specific platform, such as Android or iOS, except that you write these app using C #, not Java, Kotlin, Objective-C, or Swift.
+Xamarin Native allows you to write so-called native applications, i.e., those intended for one specific platform, such as Android or iOS, except that you write these apps using C #, not Java, Kotlin, Objective-C, or Swift.
 You can write the entire app as a single project, but if we have to write apps for both platforms, then it is enough to create projects containing business logic and share them between both platforms.
 However, UI and platform-specific functions must be established separately in each platform project.

 What is Xamarin Forms?
 Platform features:

 Xamarin Forms were created to build app development more cross-platform, and you can share even more percent of code ( using Visual Studio) so that just writing the app takes less time.
-Theoretically, most of code responsible for the logic and appearance of app can be shared between all platform applications.
+Theoretically, most of the code responsible for the logic and appearance of the app can be shared between all platform applications.
 Only more advanced controls or platform-specific functions must be created for each platform separately.

 What is the difference between Xamarin native and Xamarin forms?

-Comparison of both approaches to building mobile (IOS and android) apps.
+Comparison of both approaches to building mobile (IOS and Android) apps.